Offered Pest Control Services

 • Leave cucumber peels around your yard- bees do not like the acidic properties of cucumbers

-Here are some inexpensive solutions to eradicating your wasp or bee problem:
+Inexpensive solutions to eradicating your wasp or bee problem

 • Build a fire under the nest.
 The hive will fill with smoke and suffocate the bees.